mdssjc/mds/arquitetura/gof.md

 Do GoF:
 > _Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype._

+### Singleton

+O padrão _Singleton_ garante que uma classe tenha somente uma instância e forneça um ponto global de acesso para a mesma.

+Do GoF:
+> _Ensure a class only has one instance, and provide a global point of access to it._

 -------------------------------------------------------------------------------

 ### Strategy